Badgerati/Pode/docs/Tutorials/OpenAPI/Overview.md

 This command activates the OpenAPI feature with schema validation enabled, ensuring strict adherence to specified schemas.

-Next, is possible to validate any route using `PodeOAJsonSchemaCompliance`.
+Next, is possible to validate any route using `Test-PodeOAJsonSchemaCompliance`.
 In this example, we'll create a route for updating a pet:

 ```powershell